 Cost and Financial Aid

 To evaluate costs, we give the most points to schools with the lowest total cost (tuition, fees, room and board, and books).
 In the combined rankings, we use out-of-state costs for the public schools to provide an apples-to-apples comparison with private schools.
 On the public-school list, we rank the schools according to in-state costs and calculate out-of-state costs separately for the out-of-state rank.
 We then add points to schools that reduce the price through need-based aid (grants but not loans) and to those that knock down the price through non-need-based aid.
+We also compare the average financial aid award for first-year students with that of all undergraduates, rewarding schools that avoid giving generous awards to incoming students only to reduce them later.
 Some schools fail to cover the gap between expected family contribution and the aid they provide.
 We reward schools with the highest percentage of need met, and we give points to schools based on the percentage of students without need who receive non-need-based aid.

-We give extra points to schools that keep down average debt at graduation.
+Schools that provide enough financial support to keep students’ average debt at graduation to a minimum deserve credit, and we award points accordingly.
 We also factor in the percentage of students who borrow.
 The lower the number, the better the score.

 Additions and Exclusions